Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Further Related Work

+\textbf{Online matching with stochastic rewards.} Online matching represents a large literature, which has been surveyed in \citet{mehtaBook}.
+We will describe the portion of this literature that focuses on stochastic rewards, where edges only match probabilistically upon being probed.
+This problem has been studied under both adversarial and stochatic arrival models, as well as different variants depending on the assumptions about edge weights/patience.

-Online stochastic matching was introduced in~\citet{BansalLPCure} as stochastic matching with timeouts (patience).
-They considered known IID arrivals and showed a ratio of $0.12$ which was eventually improved to $0.46$~\citep{brubach2017attenuate}\footnote{The techniques in ~\citet{brubach2017attenuate} also involved solving a star graph problem with a black box.
-However, that work first solved a linear program for a bipartite graph, then used a black probing algorithm to essentially round and probe the LP solution on the induced star graphs of arriving vertices.
-This differs from our work which uses algorithms for stochastic matching on star graphs as black boxes to solve a more sophisticated LP, then use that LP solution to guide the online algorithm.}.
-We refer to this model simply as stochastic matching with patience.
-The special case of $\pat_v=1$ for all $v$ was later studied by~\citet{mehta2012online} under adversarial arrivals.
-Under the restricted case of uniform vanishing edge probabilities, they showed that $0.53$ is possible.
-This was extended to a ratio of $0.534$ for unequal, but still vanishingly small probabilities~\citep{mehtaonline}.
-These results were also recently improved to $0.576$ and $0.572$ respectively by \citet{huang2020online} using a novel Configuration LP; however, their results also focus on the case of vanishingly small probabilities.
-For arbitrary edge probabilities, the simple $0.5$ ratio is the best-known, and the aforementioned papers also do not consider patience constraints.
-There is also a hardness result in~\citet{mehta2012online} which claims that no algorithm for stochastic rewards with adversarial arrivals can achieve a competitive ratio greater than $0.62$ (strictly less than $1 - 1/\euler$).
-We note that this hardness result is not applicable to our work since it uses a different, more pessimistic definition of competitive ratio which compares the online algorithm to a linear program rather than the offline stochastic matching problem.
+Online matching with stochastic edges was introduced in~\citet{BansalLPCure}\footnote{Their paper focuses on the \textit{offline} matching with stochastic edges problem, which we do not consider in this literature review.} as stochastic matching with timeouts (patience), where the authors showed a ratio of $0.12$ for known IID arrivals and arbitrary edge weights.
+This was later improved to $0.46$ in \citet{brubach2017attenuate}\footnote{The techniques in~\citet{brubach2017attenuate} also involved solving a star graph problem with a black box.
+However, that work first solved an LP for a bipartite graph, and then used a black box probing algorithm to essentially round and probe the LP solution on the induced star graphs of arriving vertices.
+This differs from our work which uses algorithms for stochastic matching on star graphs as black boxes to solve a more sophisticated LP, then use that LP solution to guide the online algorithm.} and to 0.51 in \citet{fata2019multi} for some cases.
+We improve these results by establishing a competitive ratio of $1/2$ for non-stationary arrivals and $1-1/\euler$ for IID arrivals.
+We note that \citet{borodin2021prophet} concurrently prove these results, differing in three ways: i) they allow for more general constraints on which edges can be probed, beyond a simple patience constraint (although, they do not consider stochastic patience); ii) they compare against a more powerful offline benchmark that can switch back-and-forth between probing different online vertices; iii) they show that $1-1/\euler$ holds in the more general model of non-identical independent draws arriving in a uniformly random order.
+The same authors have also studied online matching with stochastic edges under the "secretary" model of random-order arrival \citep[see][]{borodin2021secretary}.